erikphansen/iterm2-lb-hack/README.md

 ## Usage

 In LaunchBar, navigate to a folder.
 Hit ⌘T. iTerm will activate and `cd` you into the folder.
 Just like it should.

+[^1]: Although I do really wish that LaunchBar had the option for ⌘T to open a new iTerm tab rather than a new window.